mjrosi/PriceProphet-PP5/README.md

 * he project's dataset is derived from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We created a fictitious user scenario where predictive analytics can be applied in a real-world work setting.

-* The dataset, which includes nearly 1461 rows, represents housing records from Ames, Iowa.
+* The dataset, which includes 1461 rows, represents housing records from Ames, Iowa.
 The dataset features 22 attributes indicative of the house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sales price for houses constructed between 1872 and 2010.

 The table below denotes the variables, their descriptions, and measurement units.
 It's important to note that some variables are numerical while others are categorical.